Théodore Gouvy: Biography

-Gouvy was born into a French-speaking family in the village of Goffontaine, then a Prussian village in the Sarre region (now Saarbrücken-Schafbrücke, Germany).
+Gouvy was born into a French-speaking family in Goffontaine, now of Saarbrücken-Schafbrücke, Germany.
 The family was of Belgian descent.
 Gouvy's great-grandfather Pierre came from Goffontaine, a Belgian village near Liège.
 Around 1753, being mayor of Saarlouis, he named his ironworks factory "Goffontaine".
 Because this region fell under Prussian control shortly before his birth, Théodore Gouvy could not attain French citizenship until the age of 32.

 He began piano lessons with a private tutor at the age of eight, and was educated in Sarreguemines (France), developing a keen interest in Classical Greek culture and in modern languages.
 He spoke not only German and French, but English and Italian as well.
 In 1837, he went to Paris to study law, continuing his piano lessons with a pupil of the pianist and composer Henri Herz (1803–1888) and became friendly with Adolphe Adam.
 This led to further music studies in Paris and Berlin.
 Unable to pursue music instruction at the Conservatoire de Paris, he took up private courses.

-Drawn toward instrumental music rather than opera, this led Gouvy to live the last third of his life almost entirely in Germany where he felt more appreciated.
+Drawn toward instrumental music rather than opera, Gouvy chose to live the last third of his life almost entirely in Germany where he felt more appreciated.
 In particular, he wrote twenty-four compositions for full orchestra, including nine symphonies, as well as overtures and variations.
 Chamber music comprises a large portion of Gouvy's work and accounts in particular for four sonatas in duet form, five trios, eleven quartets, seven quintets, an enormous piano repertoire, several scores for wind ensembles, as well as many melodies and Lieder.
 There are also five dramatic cantatas: Aslega, Œdipe à Colone, Iphigénie en Tauride, Électre, and Polyxène; two operas: Le Cid and Mateo Falcone; as well as some large religious works, including a Requiem, a Stabat Mater, a Missa brevis, and the cantata Golgotha.
 A list of his works was compiled by François-Joseph Fétis and Arthur Pougin.
 An important portion of his compositions was not published during his lifetime.
 Publishing them is now the major aim of the Institut Théodore Gouvy.

-Gouvy was elected to the Académie des Beaux-Arts in Paris in 1894 on the death of Anton Rubinstein, and to the König-Preussische Akademie in Berlin in 1895.
+Gouvy was elected to the Académie des Beaux-Arts in Paris in 1894 on the death of Anton Rubinstein, and to the Prussian Academy of Sciences (König-Preussische Akademie) in Berlin in 1895.
+In 1896 he was named a Chevalier de la Légion d'honneur.
 He died in Leipzig on 21 April 1898.